.

 All participants must be able to:

-• Wear all protective equipment recommended or required by industry standards, especially important for the winter team.
+• Wear all protective equipment recommended or required by industry standards, which is especially important for the winter team.
 If you bring gear that the staff feels is inappropriate, you may have to rent gear at your own expense.
 Please read the section for the winter team in the Packing List.

 • Enjoy being outdoors all day in all types of weather, in the potential presence of wild animals and insects.